Arthur Peuchen: Later years

 In Toronto, some deemed Peuchen a coward given that he was a man who had survived the sinking, but most found his participation in the ill-fated voyage to be largely heroic and courageous.
 In his memoirs, Lightoller wrote that criticism directed towards Peuchen for following direct orders was unfair.
 In part due to this debated reputation, speculation gathered that his expected promotion to lieutenant-colonel in The Queen's Own Rifles would not be awarded.
-Despite the conjecture, the promotion was made on May 21, 1912; he also received the Volunteer Officers' Decoration.
+Despite the conjecture, he was promoted on May 21, 1912; he also received the Volunteer Officers' Decoration.
 When World War I began, Peuchen retired from Standard Chemical to command the Home Battalion of the Queen's Own Rifles.

 He died in Toronto on December 7, 1929, at age 71.
 His body was buried in Toronto's Mount Pleasant Cemetery.